elohimdzangare/Wireless-Sensor-Network/README.md

 | `ERROR_SENSOR_FAULT` | Slow blink, 500ms on/off | A node is still reachable but one of its sensors failed |
 | `ERROR_NODE_UNREACHABLE` | Solid on | A node didn't wake up in time, missed its expected window |

 If both are happening at once, unreachable wins and the LED goes solid.
-The thinking is a node going completely silent is worse than one sensor on one node acting up.
+The reason behind this is that a node going completely silent is worse than one sensor on one node acting up.

 ### Gateway Pin Assignments